-- A process in place to distinguish those defects identified and repaired during the PMI from those scheduled for repair at a later date; and - Actually followed up and repaired the defects identified during the previous PMI.
+• A process in place to distinguish those defects identified and repaired during the PMI from those scheduled for repair at a later date; and

+• Actually followed up and repaired the defects identified during the previous PMI.

-Of the 39 bus records reviewed, there were six cases where similar defects seem to reappear.
-An in-depth review of the seven cases revealed that in all cases First Transit had deferred repairs to the next PM where action was taken to correct the defect.
+Of the 39 bus records reviewed, there were seven cases where similar defects seem to reappear.
+An indepth review of the seven cases revealed that in all cases First Transit had taken action to correct the defect.